What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders

 \subsection{Encoder}

 In this work, our encoder is graph convolutional networks (GCN)~\cite{kipf2016semi}, a well-established GNN architecture widely used in literature~\cite{velickovic2019deep,mvgrl}.
-Our framework allows various choices of the encoder architecture, such as SAGE~\cite{hamilton2017inductive} and GAT~\cite{velickovic2018graph}, without any constraints.
-We opt for simplicity and adopt the commonly used GCN.
-Unlike traditional GAEs, our encoder only needs to process a small portion of edges during message passing, since it is applied only on a visible, unmasked subgraph.
+Our framework allows various choices of encoder architectures, such as SAGE~\cite{hamilton2017inductive} and GAT~\cite{velickovic2018graph}, without any constraints.
+We opt for simplicity and adopt the commonly used GCN and discuss different alternatives in Section~\ref{sec:abla}.
+Unlike traditional GAEs, our encoder only needs to process a small portion of edges during training, since it is applied only on a visible, unmasked subgraph.
 This offers an opportunity for designing an efficient and powerful encoder while alleviating the scalability problem to pretrain large GNNs.